 If you need a salty snack, stock popcorn (with salt and oil only) instead.
 You’ll get the whole grains that are one important source of the feel-good hormone serotonin.
 You’ll also get antioxidants to boost your immune system and far fewer calories than chips.
 Roasted chickpeas are another great crunchy option with protein and fiber to fill you up.

 If stress, anger or sadness trigger your sweet tooth, remember this: The sugar high comes with a low afterward.
 This low can lead to increased cravings later.
 And, sweets and processed foods can even make certain mental concerns, including symptoms of depression, worse.

 As an alternative to your favorite candy, cake or pies, Kippen recommends keeping a bowl of sweet fruit out in the open.
 (Studies show you’re more likely to eat fruits and veggies when they are easy to access).

 “I also suggest keeping frozen berries on hand that can quickly be thrown into a blender to make a healthy sorbet,” she says.

 4. Choose foods that fight stress

 Have you ever wondered why people offer hot tea in emotional situations?
 It turns out there’s more to it than soothing steam.
 Tea often contains helpful antioxidants.
 And green tea, matcha tea and white tea contain an amino acid called L-theanine that may help reduce stress levels.

 If you tend to snack late at night, try dark cherries.
-Not only do they offer a sweet treat, they also help increase natural levels of melatonin to help you sleep.
-Likewise, salmon and other fish rich in omega-3 fatty acids may help not only with sleep but also with preventing depression.
+Not only do they offer a sweet treat, but they also help increase natural levels of melatonin to help you sleep.
+Likewise, salmon and other fish rich in omega-3 fatty acids may help with sleep.